dokun1/website/src/pages/cv.md

 ### Principal Engineer, Austin, TX, LTK
 #### Nov 2023 - Present

-- Worked with a large engineering team to deliver world class user experiences on content creator e-commerce websites and mobile apps with +1M MAU each.
+- Worked with a large engineering team to deliver world class user experiences on content creator e-commerce websites and mobile apps with +1M monthly active users each
-- Collaborated with UX and Product to deliver multiple org wide systems, including design systems & design review sessions.
+- Collaborated with UX and Product to deliver multiple org wide systems, including design systems & design review sessions

 ### Distinguished Engineer, Austin, TX, Charles Schwab
 #### Feb 2020 - Nov 2023

 - Managed three native mobile applications on the Apple App Store & Google Play Store, one of which currently features ~1.2M daily active users
-- Authored & maintained architectural standards & framework for a large team of iOS & Android engineers
+- Authored architectural standards & framework for a large team of mobile engineers
-- Acted as chief native technology architect during largest merger of two brokerages (Schwab & TDAmeritrade) in United States history
+- Acted as chief native technology architect during largest merger of two brokerages (Schwab & TDAmeritrade) in United States history, resulting in $9.57T assets under management

 ### Lead Developer Advocate, Austin, TX, IBM
 #### Nov 2016 - Feb 2020
 - Responsible for leading team of client-facing developer advocates
-- Organized and executed developer-focused training sessions on cloud native development using Docker and Kubernetes to advocate for language-agnostic
+- Organized and executed developer-focused training sessions on cloud native development using Docker and Kubernetes to advocate for language-agnostic, including OpenShift content during $34B acquisition of RedHat
 - Extensive work with the Swift@IBM team attending & speaking at conferences and advocating for the Swift runtime on Linux to customers and the developer community

 ### Resident Author, Kodeco (formerly raywenderlich.com)